The infinitesimal projective rigidity under Dehn filling: Examples

-\begin{proof} We consider the bending along $S$.
-If we restrict this bending to $\partial_1 M$, it is itself a bending along the longitude $l_x$, and it happens to be precisely the deformation constructed in the proof of Lemma~\ref{lem:angles}.
-Thus, except for the longitude itself, this deformation is nontrivial when restricted to any slope of the torus, because the cusp shape of the Whitehead link lies in the Gaussian integers $\mathbf Z[\mathbf i ]$, thus the angle of any slope with the longitude $l_x$ can never be $\pi/3$, and we can apply Lemma~\ref{lem:angles}. \end{proof}
+If we restrict this bending cocycle to $\partial_1 M$, it is itself a bending cocycle along the longitude $l_x$, and it happens to be precisely the infinitesimal deformation constructed in the proof of Lemma~\ref{lem:angles}.
+Thus, except for the longitude itself, this infinitesimal deformation is nontrivial when restricted to any slope of the torus, because the cusp shape of the Whitehead link lies in the Gaussian integers $\mathbf Z[\mathbf i ]$, thus the angle of any slope with the longitude $l_x$ can never be $\pi/3$, and we can apply Lemma~\ref{lem:angles}. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:twist}] Lemma~\ref{lem:longitudeWhitehead} and Proposition~\ref{prop:flexingslope} imply that for almost all $n$ the $(n,1)$-Dehn fillings are infinitesimally projectively rigid.
+\begin{proof}[Proof of Proposition~\ref{prop:twist}] Lemma~\ref{lem:longitudeWhitehead} and Proposition~\ref{prop:flexingslope} imply that for almost all $n$ the $(n,1)$--Dehn fillings are infinitesimally projectively rigid.
 According to \cite{Akiyoshi} those fillings are precisely the punctured torus bundles with tunnel number one.

-Twists knots are obtained by $(1,n)$-Dehn fillings, but we cannot apply Proposition~\ref{prop:flexingslope}, because the longitude is not a flexing slope.
+Twists knots are obtained by $(1,n)$--Dehn fillings, but we cannot apply Proposition~\ref{prop:flexingslope}, because the longitude is not a rigid slope.
 However, the path $(p,q)=(1,s)$ for $s\in\mathbf R$ and $s\geq 1$ is contained in the whole deformation space (cf.~\cite{Akiyoshi}).
-Hence, since the coefficients $(1,1)$ correspond to the figure eight knot exterior, with an argument similar to Theorem~\ref{thm:fromonetomany}, the $(1,n)$-Dehn fillings are infinitesimally rigid for all but finitely many $n$. \end{proof}
+Hence, since the coefficients $(1,1)$ correspond to the figure eight knot exterior, with an argument similar to Theorem~\ref{thm:fromonetomany}, the $(1,n)$--Dehn fillings are infinitesimally rigid for all but finitely many $n$. \end{proof}